Kevin-Wei-KW/ECommerceWebScraper/README.md

-# E-Commerce Webscraper
+# E-Commerce Web Scraper

 Introduction <br/>
-Creating basic framework for a python-based webscraper, with intent to scrape dynamic sites where scraping might be inhibited.
+Creating basic framework for a python-based web scraper, with intent to scrape dynamic sites where scraping might be inhibited.
 Currently scrapes Costco for all laptop available.
 <br/>